Efficientlyy/AI-Trading-Agent/ARCHITECTURE.md

 This flow diagram demonstrates how data moves from external sources through the various processing steps, ultimately resulting in trading decisions and performance visualization.

 ## Recent Changes

+- **Continuous Improvement Dashboard Implementation (March 24, 2025)**:
+  - Implemented comprehensive dashboard for the Continuous Improvement System
+  - Created intuitive interface for monitoring and controlling auto-optimization
+  - Developed visualizations for improvement metrics and experiment tracking
+  - Added controls for manual intervention and system configuration
+  - Integrated with A/B testing framework and event system
+  - Implemented settings management for advanced system parameters

 - **Sentiment Analysis Documentation (March 24, 2025)**:
   - Added comprehensive documentation of the Sentiment Analysis System